The power of pyramid decomposition in Normaliz: The current implementation

-\begin{remark} \emph{(Partial triangulation)}\enspace The idea of pyramid decomposition was born when the authors observed that the computation of Hilbert bases usually does not need a full triangulation of $C$.
+The idea of pyramid decomposition was born when the authors observed that the computation of Hilbert bases in principle does not need a full triangulation of $C$.
 If a simplicial cone $\sigma$ cannot contribute new candidates for the Hilbert basis of $C$, it need not be evaluated, and if a pyramid consists only of such simplicial cones, it need not be triangulated at all.
-This is the case if $\hht_H(x_i)=1$ in \textsc{ProcessPyrs}.
+This is the case if $\hht_H(x_i)=1$.

-The resulting strategy has sometimes striking results and was already described in \cite{BHIKS}.
-It is mentioned here only for completeness.
-If a full triangulation is not required, then \textsc{ProcessPyrs} discards all pyramids of height $1$ from further processing.
-(However, their support hyperplanes must be computed if processed recursively.)
-If followed strictly, the recursion will not stop before the simplicial cones at the bottom of the pyramid decomposition.
-As for full triangulations, this is usually not optimal.
-Normaliz therefore switches to \textsc{ExtendTri} for pyramids of height $\ge 2$ from a certain level on. \end{remark}